atlas976/Algorithms_and_Datastructures/README.md

 Also I´ll excuse myself for any mistakes, due to the fact that this is no big project of mine, but a simple exercise which I´ll do without double checking everything.
 Nevertheless i hope to help others with this, so enjoy!

-Quick edit: if there are any mistakes or possibilities of improvement, feel free to tell me about!

 Current State of excercises & todos: